luoshao23/CFA/level_1/Economics.md

 ## contractionary and expansionary monetary policies and the neutral rate
 + contractionary: tending to cause the real economy to contract
 + expansionary: tending to cause the real economy to grow
-+ neutral rate of interest: the rate of interest that neither spurs or nor slows down the underlying economy. neutral rate = trend growth + inflation target
++ neutral rate of interest: the rate of interest that neither spurs or nor slows down the underlying economy, which should be consistent with stable long-run inflation. neutral rate = trend growth + inflation target
 + the source of the shock to the inflation rate:
     * demand shock